TheBinder-AI/SwarmSync-SDK/README.md

 -   [Pydantic](https://docs.pydantic.dev/latest/) (data validation) and [PydanticAI](https://ai.pydantic.dev/) (advanced agent framework)

 We're committed to continuing to build the SwarmSync Agents SDK as an open-source framework so others in the community can expand on our approach.

+## License

+SwarmSync is licensed under the [Apache-2.0 License](LICENSE).
+Feel free to use, modify, and distribute it as per the license terms.